Annie T. Ginty, Ph.D.

 Biography:

 Dr. Ginty completed her Ph.D. in Behavioral Medicine at University of Birmingham.
-She was awarded the University of Birmingham’s Ratcliffe Prize for best Ph.D. in science.
-Her Ph.D. work examined the behavioral and neural correlates of diminished cardiovascular responses to acute psychological stress.
+Her Ph.D. examined the behavioral and neural correlates of diminished cardiovascular responses to acute psychological stress.
 Dr. Ginty was then awarded a two-year AXA Postdoctoral Research Fellowship to investigate the relationship between biological responses to stress and adaptation during a stressful life transition.
 Dr. Ginty then completed a T32 Fellowship in Cardiovascular Behavioral Medicine at University of Pittsburgh.
-She has been named a Rising Star by the Association for Psychological Science and recently received the Herbert Weiner Early Career award from the American Psychosomatic Society.
-Dr. Ginty serves on the Editorial Board of Psychosomatic Medicine, is a consulting editor for Biological Psychology, and is a section editor for Stress & Health.
-Dr. Ginty joined the Baylor Faculty in Fall 2016.
+Dr. Ginty serves as an Associate Editor for Psychophysiology, a Deputy Editor for Stress & Health, and is on the Editorial Board of Biopsychosocial Science and Medicine and Biological Psychology.
+She is a Fellow of the Academy of Behavioral Medicine Research and the Society for Biopsychosocial Science and Medicine.

 Academic Interests and Research: